 The word “custody” is used interchangeably to denote two types of parental “rights”:

 Legal Decision-making rights: This custody right determines which parent(s) will be responsible for decisions regarding your child’s lifestyle and daily care.
 One or both parents may have legal custody of the children, which can be ordered as “sole” or “joint”.
 Some of the issues handled by the legal custodian include educational, medical and religious decisions.

 Physical parenting time: This custody right details where the child will live and at what times.
 There are several types of physical parenting arrangements.
 In rare cases, one parent will have sole physical custody, while the other has visitation rights.

 Generally, joint custody is granted in a time-sharing schedule where the child lives with each parent for a portion of the time.
 In many cases, the parents have equal time-sharing with both parents.
 Less frequently in recent years, a more traditional schedule is ordered where the child is with one parent a majority of the time.
 In either case, one of the parents may be named the “primary residential parent”.
 This term bears significance when it comes to school registration and in the event, either party desires to relocate with the children.

-The attorneys at Hoffman Walker & Smith understand the fears parents have in releasing their children to the “new person” or the “family you haven’t met”.
+The attorneys at Hoffman Walker & Knauf understand the fears parents have in releasing their children to the “new person” or the “family you haven’t met”.
 We empathize with your feelings of anxiety in wanting to protect your child, and helplessness when it seems your decision-making is being stripped away by the Courts and your “ex”.
 We will keep your child’s best interest at heart in every move we make in your case and will discuss every decision with you so that you are part of your child’s future.
 When a custody issue gets bitter and emotional, it is easy to lose sight of the needs of your children.
 It is important to have an attorney who will help make sure your child’s interests are protected.
-At Hoffman Walker & Smith, we strive to protect your child’s interests and your relationship with your child.
+At Hoffman Walker & Knauf, we strive to protect your child’s interests and your relationship with your child.